Death of Ayrton Senna: Extrication and trip to hospital

 Fire marshals arrived at the car and were unable to touch Senna before qualified medical personnel arrived.
-Senna was pulled out of the car within minutes.
-Television coverage from an overhead helicopter was seen around the world, as rescue workers gave Senna medical attention.
+The first responders included Professor Sid Watkins, and doctors Giuseppe Pezzi and Domenico Salcito, who removed Senna's helmet.
+Television coverage from an overhead helicopter was seen around the world as rescue workers gave Senna medical attention.
 Close inspection of the area in which the medical staff treated Senna revealed a considerable amount of blood on the ground, probably from the pieces of suspension and upright assembly penetrating his helmet, which had ruptured his superficial temporal artery.
 From visible injuries to Senna's head, it was evident to attending medical professionals that he had sustained a grave head trauma.
 An emergency tracheotomy was conducted alongside the track to establish a secure airway through which the medical personnel could artificially maintain his breathing.
 The race was stopped one minute and nine seconds after Senna's crash.
 Williams team manager Ian Harrison went up to race control, finding a scene where many race officials were sensing that Senna's crash had been serious.
 Bernie Ecclestone later arrived in race control to calm the situation.

 Neurosurgeon Sid Watkins, the head of Formula One's on-track medical team, performed the on-site tracheotomy on Senna.
 Watkins later reported:

 He looked serene.
 I raised his eyelids and it was clear from his pupils that he had a massive brain injury.
 We lifted him from the cockpit and laid him on the ground.
 As we did, he sighed and, although I am not religious, I felt his spirit depart at that moment.

 Watkins cleared the respiratory passages, stemmed the blood flow, replaced lost blood and immobilised the cervical area.
 He radioed for a medical helicopter and asked the intensive care anaesthetist, Giovanni Gordini, to escort Senna to Maggiore Hospital, along with emergency physician Alessandro Misley.
 Gordini later reported:

 I arrived a few minutes after Watkins and noticed that Ayrton had lost blood from the wound above his right eyebrow from the blow from the suspension, but the most serious damage was at the base of the skull, where the arteries were already damaged after the impact.
 External and internal bleeding ensued at that point, in addition to injuries to the brain.